shyammodi11/Data-Analytics-Projects/README.md

 # Data-Analytics-Projects
 Compilation of machine learning projects written in R and Python programming languages respectively

-# Iris dataset analysis Using PCA
+# Project 1: Iris dataset analysis Using PCA
 * Took a set of data called “Iris” which already exists in RStudio.
 Iris data consists of 150 observations and 4 features.
 * Used libraries like biplot, screenplot, ggfortify etc.
 * Used the function prcomp(), I proceeded to execute the PCA.